Filetree

 Implementation

-You are given a list of files (directories separated by /
+You are given a list of files (directories separated by /) like this:

 (list "src/tree.hs"